joeglDev/Personal-dev-website/README.md

 ## Deployment

-This application is deployed with Vercel at: http://personal-dev-website-steel.vercel.app/
+This application is deployed with Vercel at: http://personal-dev-website-steel.vercel.app/ or https://joe-gilbert-developer.xyz/

 ## Getting Started